 I am always transparent as to why I think an idea would work or not, and they are always free to chose.
 (AARs often tease out thoughts on the success of their approach and how my – given my experience – might have been more useful…)

-Phase II is fast approaching.
-I intend to combine small group work, issue mapping (we’ll swap these within the small groups) and self-explanation sessions at the white board to prepare them for the Phase IV poster session.
+In Phase II I intend to combine small group work, issue mapping (we’ll swap these within the small groups) and self-explanation sessions at the white board to prepare them for the Phase III and IV and the poster session.

 Their experience with TSPC, QFT, Thesis Forming, and WTL Swap all served them well in that they’ve practiced different mental models for thinking about, producing, and sharing knowledge.